 Born in Rome and now based in Novara, Italy, most of Yasmine’s early memories are of painting and pony rides; she sat on a horse’s back before she knew how to walk.
-Coming from a multinational family, she grew up experiencing various cultures, along with meeting equines ranging from racehorses at the Służewiec Racetrack in Poland to the working horses and donkeys in the bustling city of Cairo in Egypt.
+Coming from a multinational family, she grew up experiencing various cultures, along with meeting equines engaged in vastly different roles — ranging from racehorses at the Służewiec Racetrack in Poland to the working horses and donkeys in the bustling city of Cairo in Egypt.

-She works mainly in graphite, watercolour, and acrylics, favouring delicate lines and a limited colour palette.
+She works mainly in graphite, watercolour, and acrylics, favouring a limited colour palette in her paintings and the interplay between bold and delicate lines in her drawings.
 Exhibiting both locally and internationally, she has artwork in private collections in Italy, the UK, the USA, and Australia.

 Her interests include horse riding, photography, natural history, and behavioural sciences.